Delegating Tasks: How Effective Leader's Delegate

 "I would never have achieved what I did without learning the art of delegation," Virgin founder and CEO Richard Branson said.
 Branson credits delegating tasks as key to his success.
 The first task he delegated was accounting.

-Besides, many tasks you can delegate are things you probably don’t want to do anyway, and you'll find paying yourself to be your own admin isn’t a worthwhile investment.
+Additionally, many tasks you delegate are likely things you would prefer not to do, and paying yourself to handle your own admin may not be a worthwhile use of your resources.

 Great Leaders Delegate Tasks